Images are organized alphabetically by family, genus, and species. Hover over a photo series to control the images.

 Ardeidae: Great Blue Heron (Ardea herodias)

-If you keep visiting the Rio Grande Bosque in Albuquerque, after a while you'll notice a lot of these magnificent birds.
-To see my YouTube video of one of these herons, click here.
+If you keep visiting the Rio Grande Bosque in Albuquerque, you'll notice a lot of these magnificent birds.
+And if you're like me, you'll keep taking pictures of them.

 Ardeidae: Cattle Egret (Bubulcus ibis)